-- The assets and deferred outflows of resources of the Town of Seagrove exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$2,818,121 (net position). - The government's total net position increased by \$919,699, partially due to a prior period adjustment to record construction in progress of \$507,500 from the prior year. - As of the close of the current fiscal year, the Town of Seagrove's governmental funds reported combined ending fund balances of \$400,827 with a net increase of \$186,109 in fund balance.
-Approximately 60.92% of this total amount, or \$244,188, is non-spendable or restricted. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$150,394, or 48.09% of total general fund expenditures for the fiscal year.
+- The assets and deferred outflows of resources of the Town of Seagrove exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$2,815,803 (net position). - The government's total net position slightly decreased by \$2,318. - As of the close of the current fiscal year, the Town of Seagrove's governmental funds reported combined ending fund balances of \$241,993 with a net decrease of \$158,834 in fund balance primarily due to no grants received during the fiscal year for Grocery, Furniture and Sapona Operation Expansion Project Fund.
+Approximately 26.13% of this total amount, or \$63,233, is non-spendable or restricted. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$162,239, or 57.62% of total general fund expenditures and transfers out for the fiscal year. - Many of the Town's residents and businesses were hit hard by circumstances surrounding COVID-19 and there is some uncertainty surrounding the financial impact for the Town though the effects may not be realized until the next fiscal year.